Natasha Netschay Davies

 Frequent Speaker on Social Media, Relevant Content, Online Crisis Communications

-A sought-after speaker on all things all things related to the converged media, Natasha regularly gives talks at industry conferences including the British Columbia Association of Integrated Marketers (BCAIM), the Canadian Public Relations Society (CPRS), the Networks of Centres of Excellence (NCE), and the Technology Council of North America (TECNA).
+A sought-after speaker on all things all things related to converged media, Natasha regularly gives talks at industry conferences including the British Columbia Association of Integrated Marketers (BCAIM), the Canadian Public Relations Society (CPRS), the Networks of Centres of Excellence (NCE), and the Technology Council of North America (TECNA).